-John Day Fossil Beds National Monument consists of three units: the Clarno Unit, the Painted Hills Unit, and the Sheep Rock Unit.
-These three locations are dispersed through east-central Oregon, and visiting all three units is difficult to do in a single day, but is possible with an early start.
+One Park, Three UnitsJohn Day Fossil Beds National Monument consists of three units: Sheep Rock, Painted Hills, and Clarno.
+These three locations are dispersed through east-central Oregon.
+Because of the winding roads, visiting all three units is difficult to do in a single day, but is possible with an early start.
 The amount of time available and your route of travel taken are often the determining factors on which units you're able to visit.